Zylann/godot_voxel/doc/source/api/VoxelInstanceGenerator.md

 Offsets spawned instances along the normal of the ground.

-The normal depends on member VoxelInstancer.up_node and is also affected by member vertical_alignment.
+The normal depends on member VoxelInstancer.up_mode and is also affected by member vertical_alignment.

 - [bool](https://docs.godotengine.org/en/stable/classes/class_bool.html)<span id="i_random_rotation"></span> **random_rotation** = true